top of page

 Sign by the ruins of Bethsaida.

-Not all archeologists, however, are in agreement that this is truly the site of Beit Tzaida, and other locations have been suggested.
-Somewhat against this location is that the ruins are about 1.2 miles from the shoreline.
-However, fishing equipment has been found in the ruins and it is possible that the level of the lake was higher in Second Temple times.
+Nevertheless, not all archeologists are in agreement that this is really the site of Beit Tzaida.
+Against this location is that the ruins are about 1.2 miles from the shoreline.
+Nevertheless, fishing equipment has been found in the ruins and it is possible that the level of the lake was higher in Second Temple times.

-However, there is more agreement among archeologists that earlier in history, Et Tell was the site of Tzur, the capital of the Kingdom of Geshur.
-Excavations have revealed evidence of pagan religious practices, including high places, decorated stelae and dedicatory inscriptions.
+Much earlier in history, Et Tell was likely the site of Tzur, the capital of the Kingdom of Geshur.
+Excavations here have revealed evidence of pagan religious practices, including high places, decorated stelae and dedicatory inscriptions.

 This kingdom had a good relationship with King David, and David married Maachah, the daughter of the king.
 From this union came Absalom.
-Absalom fled to his grandparents after murdering his half-brother Amnon, although he later found favor with his father and returned to Jerusalem.
+Absalom fled to his grandparents after he murdered his half-brother Amnon who had raped his sister, although he later found favor with David and returned to Jerusalem.

-The Kingdom of Geshur was independent in the 9th century BCE and extended from along the eastern border of Lake Kinneret to the Golan Heights, as far south as the Yarmouk River.
-Joshua had allocated it to half the tribe of Manasseh, although they were unable to conquer it (Joshua 13:13).
+The Kingdom of Geshur was an independent kingdom in the 9th century BCE and extended from along the eastern border of Lake Kinneret to the Golan Heights, as far south as the Yarmouk River.
+Joshua allocated it to half the tribe of Manasseh, although they were unable to conquer the area (Joshua 13:13).
 It probably existed as an independent state for no more than a century before being annexed by Aram.

 bottom of page